 - Quantify costs, benefits, and other impacts associated with continued deployment and growth of U.S. wind power; and

-- Identify actions and future achievements that could support continued growth in the use.
+- Identify actions and future achievements that could support continued growth in the use of wind energy.

 - Wind energy is available nationwide.
 The Wind Vision Report shows that wind can be a viable source of renewable electricity in all 50 states by 2050.

-- Wind is affordable.
-As wind generation agreements typically provide 20 year fixed pricing, the electric utility sector is anticipated to be less sensitive to volatility in natural gas and coal fuel prices with more wind.
+- Wind energy is affordable.
+As wind generation agreements typically provide 20-year fixed pricing, the electric utility sector is anticipated to be less sensitive to volatility in natural gas and coal fuel prices with more wind.
 By reducing national vulnerability to price spikes and supply disruptions with long-term pricing, wind is anticipated to save consumers $280 billion by 2050.

-- Wind reduces air pollution emissions.
-Wind energy can help avoid the emission of over 250,000 metric tons of air pollutants, which include sulfur dioxide, nitric oxide, nitrogen dioxide, and particulate matter, as well as 12.3 gigatonnes of greenhouse gases by 2050.
+- Wind energy reduces air pollution emissions.
+Operating wind energy capacity avoided the emission of over 250,000 metric tons of air pollutants, which include sulfur dioxide, nitric oxide, nitrogen dioxide, and particulate matter, in 2013.
+By 2050, wind energy could avoid the emission of 12.3 gigatonnes of greenhouse gases.

 - Wind energy preserves water resources.
 By 2050, wind energy can save 260 billion gallons of water—the equivalent to roughly 400,000 Olympic-size swimming pools—that would have been used by the electric power sector.